Arjunlakhanpall/arjunlakhanpal.io/README.md

 ---

 ## 🛠️ Projects ###
+### 🔹 Particle Identification using CERN Open Data
+I utilized data from the CERN Open Data Portal to distinguish particles such as electrons, muons, and pions.
+By employing techniques like energy loss (dE/dx), calorimeter signatures, and ML-based classification, I gained a deeper understanding of AI’s role in high-energy physics.
+This experience has motivated me to contribute to CERN’s groundbreaking work.
+**Technologies**: Python, Machine Learning, Neural Learning, Open Data.

-🔹 Image Enhancement and Denoising using Haar Wavelet Decomposition
+###🔹 Image Enhancement and Denoising using Haar Wavelet Decomposition
-Advanced image processing system to restore low-quality images using Haar Wavelet Transform.
+An advanced image processing system that restores low-quality images using Haar Wavelet Transform.
+It decomposes the image into frequency sub-bands, denoises high-frequency components, and enhances details.
+Finally, it reconstructs a cleaner, sharper image using inverse wavelet transformation.
 **Technologies**: Python, OpenCV, NumPy
 ---
 ### 🔹 Iris Flower Classification
-Supervised ML system to classify iris species using KNN, SVM, and Random Forest.
+Supervised ML project to classify iris species (Setosa, Versicolor, Virginica) using features like sepal and petal dimensions.
+Implemented and compared KNN, SVM, and Random Forest classifiers for high-accuracy prediction.
 **Technologies**: Python, Scikit-learn, Pandas, Matplotlib
 ---
 ### 🔹 Invoice App
-Full-stack invoicing platform for small businesses with tax, client management, and digital payment tracking.
-**Technologies**: JavaScript, Node.js, Express, MongoDB
+A full-stack invoicing platform designed for small businesses, enabling tax calculation, client management, and digital payment tracking.**Technologies**: JavaScript, Node.js, Express, MongoDB
 ---
 ### 🔹 Solana Blockchain Transaction Demo
-Smart contract implementation using Rust on the Solana blockchain for secure token transactions.
-**Technologies**: Rust, Solana SDK
+A comprehensive invoicing platform for small businesses to manage client details, calculate taxes, and track digital payments.**Technologies**: Rust, Solana SDK
 ---
 ### 🔹 GoRide – Cab Booking Platform
-Web app for real-time cab booking with route mapping and fare calculation.
+A web application for real-time cab booking, allowing users to select pick-up and drop-off locations.
+Includes route mapping for optimal travel paths and automatic fare calculation based on distance.
+Built with JavaScript, HTML, CSS, and Handlebars for a seamless and interactive user experience.
+Provides secure booking and payment integration for users and drivers.
 **Technologies**: JavaScript, Node.js, Handlebars, HTML, CSS
----

-### 🔹 Email Alerts on WhatsApp
-Integration of WhatsApp Business API with email for real-time alerts.
-**Technologies**: Node.js, JavaScript, Twilio API
----

-### 🔹 QR Code Generator
-Utility for secure data sharing via scannable QR codes.
-**Technologies**: Python, qrcode, Pillow
 ---
 ## 🔬 Research (In Progress)

 - **Iris Flower Classification**: Enhancing with ensemble learning and deep learning hybrids.